shubham-dube/IIITR_AIMS-GPA-Calculator-Chrome_Extension/README.md

 1. Copy the files from my repository to your laptop/PC.
 2. Open **Google Chrome**, go to chrome://extensions and switch on **Developer Mode**.
 3. Click on **Load Unpacked**, navigate to the directory where files are copied and select that directory.
+4. A demo Video (**Demo Video.mp4**) is Available to this directory, You can access it to configure this Extension.

 Google Chrome will now install the AIMS-GPA-Calculator extension.